 A team must not have more than six players on the ice while play is in progress.
 Typically, these players are one goalkeeper, two defenders, two wings and one centre.
 However, fewer players can be on the ice as a result of penalties, and a goalkeeper can be replaced for another skater at any time, at the team’s own risk.

-Women currently compete in an eight-team tournament, whereas men compete in a 12-team tournament.
+Women currently compete in a 10-team tournament, whereas men compete in a 12-team tournament.
 The chief difference between women's and men's ice hockey is that body checking is not allowed in women's ice hockey.

-In the case of a tie after any sudden-victory period, a game-winning penalty shoot competition takes place to determine the winner.
+In the event of a tie after any sudden-victory period, a penalty shoot-out competition takes place to determine the winner.